 Installed packages include scipy, numpy, cvxopt, mpi4py, pandas, pyomo, and sympy.
 In addition, numba and pandapower are installed for 3.7.

 The GO Competition may be using MATLAB as a submission language.
+The MATLAB Parallel Server with up to 144 workers (6 nodes with 24 cores each) is available.

 Submitted code will be executed from inside a master MATLAB script that, for each scenario dataset, the master script issues the command